Sequence of Steps

 Length

-One-day exam, approximately eight hours
+One-day exam, approximately 8 hours

 Purpose

-Assesses the examinee’s ability to apply medical knowledge, skills, and understanding of clinical science essential for the provision of patient care under supervision, with an emphasis on health promotion and disease prevention
+assesses the examinee’s ability to apply medical knowledge, skills and understanding of clinical science essential for the provision of patient care under supervision, with an emphasis on health promotion and disease prevention

 Format